enso-org/enso/docs/style-guide/rust.md

     *self.field_mut = val;
 }
 ```

+Getters and setters should be implemented in separate `impl`, blocks, each with
+their own subheading.

 ### Trait Exports
 All names should be designed to be used in a qualified fashion.
 This does,